quanteda/tutorials.quanteda.io/content/machine-learning/wordscores.en.markdown

 require(ggplot2)
 ```

-{{% notice note %}}
-Wordscores is a scaling model for estimating the positions (mostly of political actors) for dimensions that are specified a priori.
-Wordscores was introduced in Laver, Benoit and Garry (2003) and is widely used among political scientists.

-To score the documents (they need to be converted to a `dfm` first), you need to specify so called reference texts in your text corpus.
-These texts require reference scores that are stored in a Scoring Variable.
+Traininga a Wordscores model reference scores that are stored in a 'Scoring'.
 Afterwards, Wordscores estimates the positions for the remaining "virgin" texts.
-{{% /notice %}}

 We use texts of amicus curiae briefs labelled as being either pro-petitioner or pro-respondent in US Supreme court cases on affirmative action to exemplify Wordscores.